Admission to the University

 Non-degree Student

 Refer to the "Non-Degree Admission Requirements" section above for a full description of this classification.
 Non-degree students are not admitted to the College of Graduate Studies.
 They may, however, take graduate courses with permission of the instructor and the Dean of the College of Graduate Studies if they have earned a baccalaureate degree from a regionally accredited institution with an overall 3.00 GPA.
 Non-degree students are not eligible for Title IV financial aid.
-If a non-degree student receives a grade of 'C,' 'D,' or 'F' in a 500-level course, they loses the privilege of taking more 500-level courses.
+If a non-degree student receives a grade of 'C,' 'D,' or 'F' in a 500-level course, they lose the privilege of taking more 500-level courses.

 Application Requirements for Graduate Academic Certificates

-Applicants must complete the online application for a Graduate Level Academic certificate ($30.00 application fee) and provide evidence of a completed bachelor’s degree from a regionally accredited institution (unofficial transcripts will be accepted for graduate certificate applications) in a generally related area with an overall GPA of at least 3.0.
-Students who have below a 3.0 cumulative GPA on their undergraduate record and wish to enroll in a graduate certificate program are encouraged to apply and may be admitted based on departmental review.
-Certificate only students will be classified as certificate seeking at the graduate level and are not eligible for financial aid.
 International graduate certificate applicants must meet the University of Idaho language requirement.
 Due to the nature of this program, immigration regulations prohibit students requiring an F-1 or J-1 visa admission to this program.
-Current graduate degree seeking University of Idaho Students will be required to fill out a Change of Curriculum form adding the graduate certificate as an additional curriculum.
+Current graduate degree seeking University of Idaho students will be required to fill out a Change of Curriculum form to add the graduate certificate as an additional curriculum.
 Students should obtain the proper signatures from the department and return to the Office of the Registrar for processing.
 Current undergraduate students wishing to earn a graduate academic certificate must be eligible to participate in graduate level courses (minimum requirements: senior standing and a 3.0 U of I overall GPA).
 If the course is not being used for the undergraduate degree, the student should file a Course Reservation Request form to reserve the course for the GR transcript (maximum of 12 credits may be reserved for the graduate transcript).
 Once the student earns their bachelor’s degree, they may apply as a graduate certificate seeking student and complete the certificate program.

 Concurrent or Multiple Level Curricula for Graduate Students